planetrobbie/www.yet.org/content/posts/2012-11-19-elementary.md

 4. Reread this file with xmodmap .Xmodmap
 5. see [here](https://help.ubuntu.com/community/AppleKeyboard) for more information on Apple Keyboard on Ubuntu

+Note: to display keycode of touch pressed on the keyboard, you can launch from a terminal the `showkey` application.

 ### Adding Sublime Text 2 Icon & Launcher ##